openmotics/plugins/astro/README.md

 ## Bits

-This plugin can set 4 different bits.
+This plugin can set 5 different bits.
 You can configure the desired bit or set them to ```-1``` when not in use.
 There is a bit indicating whether it's day, civil twilight, nautical twilight and astronomical twilight.
 One (or a combination of multiple) bit(s) can be used in for example Group Actions to decide on certain things.

+An extra special bit (```bright_bit```) is available to indicate a smaller part of the day, for example, when something needs to be executed when it's at least X minutes after sunrise.
+The offset after sunrise and before sunset can be set in the ```bright_offset``` configuration.

 The below image will give you some insights in how to read/interprete the different bits.
 More can be read on [Wikipedia](https://en.wikipedia.org/wiki/Twilight).